-Note: Crew members operating passenger aircraft with cargo only, for example, should ensure that the correct notification has been sent to all agencies, to ensure that there is no confusion, or that crew members carried on board such as loadmasters, engineers, and cabin crew are correctly recognised and designated on the crew manifest.
+Note: Crew members operating passenger aircraft with cargo only, for example, should ensure that the correct notification has been sent to all agencies, to ensure that there is no confusion, or that crew members carried on board such as loadmasters, engineers, and cabin crew are correctly recognized and designated on the crew manifest/General (GD)

-- DGCAR may consider implementing measures that facilitate the continued operation of aircraft, such that: - Quarantine measures not imposed on crew who need to layover, or rest, for the purposes of complying with flight time limitation (FTL) rest requirements. - > Crews are not subject to screening or restrictions applicable to other travelers. - > Health screening methods for crew members are as non-invasive as possible.
+- DGCAR may consider implementing measures that facilitate the continued operation of aircraft, such that: - > Quarantine measures not imposed on crew who need to layover, or rest, for the purposes of complying with flight time limitation (FTL) rest requirements. - Crews are not subject to screening or restrictions applicable to other travelers. - ➤ Health screening methods for crew members are as non-invasive as possible. - Crew may be exempted from PCR test on arrival.